Top Businesses We Insure in the Media & advertising

 Third-party cyber liability insurance insures the business entity for liability claims or suits against them, alleging the negligence of the insured caused harm to the claimant.
 The insured is responsible for the protection of information stored at their company.
 If the insured missed updating security software that permitted the incident to occur, they could be liable for all ensuing damage caused by the cyber-attack.
 The Cyber policy will:

 - Pay court costs

-- For covered act, pay those damages that the insured is liable
+- For covered acts, pay those damages the insured is liable

 Because of the potential overlap of coverage provided by the media professional liability and the cyber coverage, it is recommended that the same insurance company is used for both coverage types.
-By doing this, you can avoid finger-pointing at the time of a claim where both carriers may dispute which is responsible to pay for different aspects of the loss.
+By doing this, you can avoid finger-pointing at the time of a claim where both carriers may dispute which is responsible for paying for different aspects of the loss.

-The cost of an insurance program for media, arts, and entertainment businesses will vary greatly depending on many different factors from type of business, revenue, client count, experience, type of coverage, limits purchased, and many more.
+The cost of an insurance program for media, arts, and entertainment businesses will vary greatly depending on many factors, from type of business, revenue, client count, experience, coverage, limits purchased, and many more.